ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 ### Step 1 - Before migration (mandatory)

-#### Migration requests made before November 1st, 2024

-> [!primary]
->
-> You can migrate your current VMware vSphere on OVHcloud environments as soon as you submit a request to migrate via a [support ticket](https://help.ovhcloud.com/csm?id=csm_get_help).
->
-> **Important**: The Particular Terms and Conditions (C&P) available since the beginning of September 2024 in the OVHcloud Control Panel must be signed for the migration to be carried out by the OVHcloud teams.
+**Important**: The Particular Terms and Conditions (C&P) available since the beginning of September 2024 in the OVHcloud Control Panel must be signed for the migration to be carried out by the OVHcloud teams.
->

 Please review the product demo and webinar to familiarize yourself with this new offering.